furudean/website/src/routes/blog/svelte-kit-mdsvex.svelte.md

 <script>
   import Counter from "$lib/Counter.svelte"
 </script>

-A lot has happened since my last post about this site.
-I spent a lot of time making this place pretty and neat, and not enough time writing about my discoveries.
-So without further ado, here is my guide to Svelte Kit + MDSvex.

 A few weeks ago, I replaced the markdown-based blog setup that was [previously written about](/blog/portfolio-site-2021).
 It was due for a make-over with the